 Average total annual income (full-time and freelance income).

-This is up 10.49% over last year.
-This includes all income from all sources, regardless of experience, employment status or gender/ethnicity, meaning that a person could make 90% of their income from a full-time job while supplementing with some freelance work.
+This data includes all income from all sources, regardless of experience, employment status, gender or ethnicity, meaning that a person could make 90% of their income from a full-time job while supplementing some of their income with some freelance work.
 Conversely, someone could make 50% of their income from full-time work and 50% from freelance work.
 All of these variables are included in the average number.

 Here’s how this data has changed over the last few years: